tezbridge/docs/src/README.md

 # Introduction
 TezBridge is a connector between Tezos and DApps.
+It runs on morden browsers and needs no browser-plugin installation.

 ## How it works
 Tezbridge consists of two kinds of signers.